nrfconnect/sdk-nrf/include/event_manager.rst

 Shell integration
 *****************

-The Event Manager is integrated with Zephyr's :ref:`zephyr:shell_label` module.
+The Event Manager is integrated with Zephyr's :ref:`zephyr:shell_api` module.
 When the shell is turned on, an additional subcommand set (:command:`event_manager`) is added.

 This subcommand set contains the following commands: